mspass-team/mspass/README.md

     singularity exec mspass.simg mongod --dbpath ./data --logpath ./log --fork

+Then, launch the client locally with:

+    singularity exec mspass.simg mongo

+To stop the mongoDB server, type the following command in the mongo shell:

+    use admin
+    db.shutdownServer()

+## Getting MongoDB Running with Singularity on Multiple Nodes

+First, request a interactive session with more than one node.
+Below we assume the hostname (output of the `hostname` command) of the two nodes requested are `node-1` and `node-2`.
+Please make sure to change the names according to your system setup.

-Assuming current hostname is `node-1`, for a remote client to connect, start the server with:
+Assuming we want to have the MongoDB server running on `node-1`, for a remote client to connect, start the server with:
-FIX THIS:  what 'node-1' means is not at all clear.
-This command failed at IU

     singularity exec mspass.simg mongod --dbpath ./data --logpath ./log --fork --bind_ip localhost,node-1

-There should be two ports opened for TCP (one on localhost, one on current IP) with that on the default 27017 port.
+There should be two 27017 ports opened for TCP (one on localhost, one on current IP).
+27017 is the default of MongoDB.
 Use the `netstat -tulpn | grep LISTEN` command to check that.

-Then, launch the client locally with:

-    singularity exec mspass.simg mongo

-To launch the client from a different node, simply `ssh` to the node and then:
+To launch the client from `node-2`, simply `ssh node-2` to get to that node and then:

     singularity exec mspass.simg mongo --host node-1:27017

-To stop the mongoDB server, type the following command in a local mongo shell:
+To stop the mongoDB server, type the following command in mongo shell on `node-1`:

     use admin
     db.shutdownServer()